bjherger/public-talks/proposals/2018/ideas/pybay_2018_brainstorming.md

  - Practical techniques for using categorical, boolean, datetime, and geographic data (with starter code!)
  - How to quickly and efficiently prototype and iterate on deep learning models

-Feedback from this talk will also help me create and prioritize features for my work-in-progress package, AutoDL.
+Feedback from this talk will also help me create and prioritize features for my work-in-progress package AutoDL, which implements these methods in Pandas and Keras.

 ### What attendees will learn